PackDevs/Noella-L2-G1/README.md

 2. CSS3
 # Features
-1. You can view all infiormation you may need from author
+1. You can view all infiormation you may need from author 2.You can call me via this portifolio
+3.you can send a message on whatsapp,phone,facebook or via email.
 # Tools
 1. VS Code
 # Author